Balashanmugam-rathinam/VerifyMeAI/README.md

 **Balashanmugam**
 MSc Data Science | AI Enthusiast | Python Developer
-📧 balashanmugamrathinam.com
+📧 balashanmugamrathinam@gmail.com
 🔗 [LinkedIn Profile](https://www.linkedin.com/in/balashanmugamr/)

 ---

 ## 📝 License

-This project is licensed under the [](LICENSE).
+This project is licensed under the [LICENSE](LICENSE).
 You are free to use, modify, and distribute this code for personal or commercial use.

 ---